“There Was Genocide in Africa Before the Holocaust”

 These figures exclude deaths during raids and forced marches.
 The system aimed at labor exploitation, but demographic and social destruction across West and Central Africa was severe.

-Comparison With the Holocaust
+Comparison between the Holocaust and Colonial African Atrocities

 Read why Hittler killed 6 million Jews